axway-streams/axway-amplify-streams-js/README.md

 # streamdataio-js
-<a href="http://streamdata.io" target="_blank">streamdata.io</a> Javascript SDK package containing SDK, <a href="https://axway-amplify-streams.github.io/axway-amplify-streams-js/" target="_blank">documentation</a> and sample applications.
+<a href="https://www.axway.com/en/products/api-management/manage-apis/amplify-streams" target="_blank">Streamdata.io by Axway (aka AMPLIFY Streams)</a> Javascript SDK package containing SDK, <a href="https://axway-amplify-streams.github.io/axway-amplify-streams-js/" target="_blank">documentation</a> and sample applications.

-The SDK allows the use of the streamdata.io proxy to get data pushed from various sources and to use them in your application.
+The SDK allows the use of the Streams SaaS proxy to get data pushed from various sources and to use them in your application.

 In this directory, you will find:
 - a minified version of the SDK for UI (streamdataio-web.min.js) and Node.js (streamdataio-node.min.js)